SiobhanGi/acebook-millieandco/README.md

 - Maven
 - npm
 - Postgres SQL
-- IDE of your choice
+- IDE of your choice (recommended Intellij)

 Fork and Clone the Repo to start using it.